AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 The text of a legend item includes the name of a series and, depending on the series type, the value or values of the current point.
 The title of the legend, enabled by default, shows the date (X-value) of the current point or points.
 See [Title Text Format](#title_text_format) and (Item Text Format)[#item_text_format] sections to learn how to format the text of title and items.

+In the following sample, there is a Stock chart with two plots and two default legends:

 {sample}STOCK\_Legend\_01{sample}

 ## Enabling / Disabling